Sagarv812/WinteROS_2025/Week 2/week2.md

 The essence behind OpenCV is that it dissects each frame of the video into three different photo channels - **Red, Blue and Green**.
 We then perform operations on each of the channels separately using the intensity values of the different colours.

+This is classic Stark engineering — break a complex signal into simple components, isolate what matters, and ignore the noise.
+No magic.
+Just math, thresholds, and a lot of iteration.

 ### Change your `display_image` function to show all the different frames that `process_image` returns

 ```python